Provost Teaching Fellow

 Oswego, NY 13126

-At SUNY Oswego, I have begun a project focused on the behavioral ecology of Northern Cardinals and how they are affected by urbanization.
+At SUNY Oswego, I study the behavioral ecology of Northern Cardinals and how they are affected by urbanization.
 Cardinals are excellent urban adapters, making use of bird feeders and habitat modification by humans.
 My research explores behavioral changes in response to urbanization, and how this behavioral flexibility may allow cardinals to be so successful in human dominated landscapes.
-The project involves regional fieldwork around Oswego and molecular genetics lab work.
+The project involves regional fieldwork around Oswego and lab work, all led by SUNY Oswego undergraduates.

 ARE YOU AN OSWEGO UNDERGRADUATE SEEKING ORNITHOLOGY RESEARCH EXPERIENCE?
-PLEASE CONTACT ME VIA EMAIL AND GET INVOLVED!
+FILL OUT THIS FORM AND THEN CONTACT ME VIA EMAIL.

 Research Overview and History